-- evidence to confirm the Wage Subsidy Participant's Employment which demonstrates the hours worked (including any periods of approved leave taken) and wages paid for the entire Wage Subsidy Period, which may be in the form of (but is not limited to): - a completed Wage Subsidy payment template (refer to the Wage Subsidy Operations Guide), or

-- payslips or a printout from the Wage Subsidy Employer's payroll software to demonstrate the hours worked (including any periods of approved leave taken) and wages paid for the entire period, or - a statutory declaration, email or other correspondence from the Wage Subsidy Employer to confirm the Wage Subsidy Participant's Employment and, - if the Wage Subsidy Employer is a labour hire company or group training organisation, the ABN of the host business/es the Wage Subsidy Participant was placed with throughout the Wage Subsidy Agreement Term.
-This can be recorded on the Wage Subsidy payment template, provided via email or included in the statutory declaration, and - where a Wage Subsidy Participant's Employment ends prior to the Wage Subsidy Agreement end date, a written statement of the reason why the Employment ended.
+- evidence to confirm the Wage Subsidy Participant's Employment which demonstrates the hours worked (including any periods of approved leave taken) and wages paid for the entire Wage Subsidy Period, which may be in the form of (but is not limited to): - a completed Wage Subsidy payment template (refer to the Wage Subsidy Operations Guide), or - payslips or a printout from the Wage Subsidy Employer's payroll software to demonstrate the hours worked (including any periods of approved leave taken) and wages paid for the entire period, or - a statutory declaration, email or other correspondence from the Wage Subsidy Employer to confirm the Wage Subsidy Participant's Employment, and - if the Wage Subsidy Employer is a labour hire company or group training organisation: - the ABN of the host business/es the Wage Subsidy Participant was placed with throughout the Wage Subsidy Agreement Term.
+This can be recorded on the Wage Subsidy payment template, provided via email or included in the statutory declaration, and - evidence they disclosed to all host businesses the Wage Subsidy Participant is placed with that they were receiving a Wage Subsidy, and - where a Wage Subsidy Participant's Employment ends prior to the Wage Subsidy Agreement end date, a written statement of the reason why the Employment ended.